 They slowly crossed the waist-high water, balancing against the light current.

 “Alec, you’re back.
 Come join us.”
 One of the mermaids said.
 Their hair color matched the color of their eyes and tails, nonetheless, they’re equally beautiful.

 “Olivia, Margaux, Tanta, Reyna, this is Valerie.”
 He spoke, voice trembling a little.
 “My girlfriend.”

 The mermaids eyes widened as they chuckled.

 Reyna, the older one entertained the visitors by telling them stories about her adventure in the sea, how she fell in love with a human and how she ended up in the wonderland.

 Then out of nowhere, Annie appeared and showed her clock to Valerie and Alec, reminding them that sunset will come soon.

 With heavy hearts, Valerie waved goodbye to her new friends.
 The butterfly swiftly carried them back to the garden.

 “We still have time left.”
 Alec uttered while pulling her into an enclosed forest.
 There they sat on a lonely moss-covered bench.

 She put her head over his shoulder as tears fell down her cheeks.
 “I want to stay here with you, please.”

 “You can’t, Val.”
 His voice was firm.
 “You have a great life ahead of you.
 You know that I am always watching you.”

 “I can’t live without you.”
 She gave a big yawn and closed her eyes as tears continued to fall.

 “You can.
 You already did.”
 Alec softly spoke.
 “I love you so much.”
 He kissed her hair.

 “I love you, too.”
 She whispered and fell into a deep slumber.

-Valerie awoke to the sound of the swaying grass that echo through the opened hill as the sunset paints the sky with it’s lonely amber hue.
+Valerie awoke to the sound of the swaying grass that echo through the silent hill as the sunset paints the sky with it’s lonely amber hue.

-She kneeled on the ground and touched the gravestone that reads: ALEC WADEN
+She knelt on the ground and touched the gravestone that reads: ALEC WADEN